Qualitative Data Collection Methods

 When to Use Qualitative Methods

-Qualitative methods are most appropriate when your research aims to explore and understand complex phenomena.
+Qualitative methods are most appropriate when your goal is to understand meanings, experiences, and complex human behaviour in depth.

 You should use qualitative methods if: